 So how will data change your business?
 Simply put, it will help drive productivity and improve the customer experience significantly.
 As mentioned above, CDPs focus on consolidating user/individual information for marketing and product personas in B2C companies, but this doesn’t work for Original Equipment Manufacturers(OEMs) without a perfect tool.
-Instead, OEMs require an Installed Base Data Platform (IBDP) that consolidates all the information at the asset, site, and account level.
+Instead, OEMs require an Installed Base Platform (IBP) that consolidates all the information at the asset, site, and account level.

-This brings us to the next question- How does the use of an Installed Base Data Platform affect the future of Industrial OEMs?
+This brings us to the next question- How does the use of an Installed Base Platform affect the future of Industrial OEMs?

-Just Like CDPs, an IBDP can help OEMs personalize every customer interaction.
+Just Like CDPs, an IBP can help OEMs personalize every customer interaction.
 It uses data to drive various decisions and recommendations to help OEMs deliver the best experience to their customers.
-An IBDP can help sales teams understand their customers better, and recommend the best leads and opportunities for them to go after within their Installed Base.
-It can help service teams quickly look at detailed asset-level information, past purchase history, existing service agreements, and hence improve the first-time resolution rate.
+An IBP can help sales teams understand their customers better, and recommend the best leads and opportunities for them to go after within their Installed Base.
+It can help service teams quickly look at detailed asset-level information, past purchase history, and existing service agreements, and hence improve the first-time resolution rate.
 Customer support can now become incredibly more productive with all customer information at their fingertips.
 Product managers can drive better upgrade or service Go-To-Market strategies by easily segmenting the Installed Base based on equipment type and product line.

-Now, the number one problem today with adopting an IBDP is that OEMs think their data is beyond redemption.
-The best-of-breed IBDP solutions typically come with strong data quality engines that can create value from dirty data.
+Now, the number one problem today with adopting an IBP is that OEMs think their data is beyond redemption.
+The best-of-breed IBP solutions typically come with strong data quality engines that can create value from dirty data.
 Addresses can be enriched, company names can be deduplicated, unique identifiers can be standardized, and records from multiple systems can be linked to create a golden record.
 Yet, there are some data problems that computers cannot solve, and those will require organizational shifts in how data is tracked today.
-Regardless of data quality, however, the right time to invest in an IBDP is now.
+Regardless of data quality, however, the right time to invest in an IBP is now.